-Essential Caregivers can accompany the resident in the dining room to assist them with eating and for social gatherings.
+Essential Caregivers can accompany the resident in the dining room to assist them with eating or to join in for a meal and for social gatherings.

 Essential Caregivers are required to complete mandatory training upon first visit and then once a year.